Sex After Abortion

-If you have a medical abortion, you may experience shortlived side effects from the medications, such as nausea and diarrhea.
-General anesthetic and conscious sedation medication can also have side effects.
+If you have a medical abortion, you may experience short-lived side effects from the medications, such as nausea and diarrhoea.
+General anaesthetic and conscious sedation medication can also have side effects.

-For all types of abortion, it’s likely you will experience some stomach cramps and vaginal bleeding, too.
+For all types of abortion, you will likely experience stomach cramps and vaginal bleeding, too.
 These usually last a week or two.
 Sometimes light vaginal bleeding after a medical abortion can last up to a month.

 After an abortion, you can: